Table of Contents

 One of the most important factors about nutrition that the public doesn’t know is:

-Every nutrient has complex relationships with numerous other nutrients in order to work properly.
+Every nutrient has complex interrelationships with numerous other nutrients in order to function properly!

 Simply put, if you over-consume any nutrient, it will work against numerous other nutrients and ultimately lead toward myriad mental and/or physical health problems (45).
 It doesn’t matter if the over-consumed nutrient is a vitamin, mineral, amino acid, or fat.
 As such, fortified foods should be consumed with caution unless you KNOW there is a specific need for an increase in the particular fortified nutrient.